HARKNESS, Deborah E.

 ". . .
 Harkness has written a truly wonderful book, deeply researched, full of original material, and exhilarating to read.
 Its grown-up realism puts to shame the glamorised pap currently spooned out on film and television as a depiction of 16th-century England."--John Carey, The Sunday Times

 "Through a deft navigation of printed book and manuscript records . . .
-Harkness's book succeeds in evoking a city alive with the pursuit of the natural world, a pursuit infused with objects, ideas and people from foreign lands . . . she listened to the archives, established rapport with these sources, traced the connections between practitioners, and mapped the concepts of science and community in Elizabethan London."-Lauren Kassell, Times Educational Supplement Cover matches sample image.
+Harkness's book succeeds in evoking a city alive with the pursuit of the natural world, a pursuit infused with objects, ideas and people from foreign lands . . . she listened to the archives, established rapport with these sources, traced the connections between practitioners, and mapped the concepts of science and community in Elizabethan London."-Lauren Kassell, Times Educational Supplement Cover of this now out-of-print title matches sample image.

 Great Britain, 16th Century England, Elizabethan England, Science, Natural History, Social Life And Customs